99% of Customers Would Recommend Us 14 Day Money Back Guarantee Free Home Delivery Up To 30 Miles*

 Myth 9: Manufacturing EVs creates far more greenhouse gases than it saves

-Over the course of their lifetime, EVs create a lower carbon footprint than cars powered by an internal combustion engine.
-Recent research has concluded that a new battery-electric car produces one-third of the lifetime greenhouse gas emissions of a new petrol car.
-This takes into account vehicle production, use, fuel and electricity production, and end of life.
+Research has concluded that a new electric car produces one-third of the lifetime greenhouse gas emissions of a new petrol car.
+This considers vehicle production, use, fuel, and end of life.

 Myth 10: EV batteries won’t last and will end up in landfill

-Most EV batteries are given an 8-year or 100,000-mile warranty by their manufacturer – with many reasonably expected to last longer than this.
+Most EV batteries are given an 8-year or 100,000-mile warranty by their manufacturer.
+Many are reasonably expected to last longer than this.

-At the end of its life, an EV battery is likely to be recycled rather than going to landfill.
-Thanks to technological developments, processing centres are now able to extract up to 90% of battery materials for recycling or reuse.
+At the end of its life, an EV battery is likely to be recycled instead of going to landfill.
+New technology allows processing centres to extract up to 90% of battery materials for recycling or reuse.

 So, now you know the truth behind some of the most common electric vehicle myths, it could be time to embrace the new era!